 Furthermore, alpha German shepherds adopt such a personality if you are not stern in your commands or instructions.

-When expressing dominance aggressive behavior, your German shepherd will tend to ignore your commands, growl, and snarl, or even lunge at you.
+When expressing dominance aggressive behavior, your German shepherd will ignore your commands, growl, and snarl, or even lunge at you.

 This dog will even tend to jump on you every time as a sign of dominance.